-§101.
+§ 101.
 Joint Committee on Printing: membership

-The Joint Committee on Printing shall consist of the chairman and four members of the Comate and the chairman and four members of the Committee on House Oversight of the House of Representatives.
-(Pub.
-L. 90-620, Oct.
-22, 1968, 82 Stat.
-1238; Pub.
+The Joint Committee on Printing shall consist of the chairman and four members of the Committee on Rules and Administration of the Senate and the chairman and four members of the Committee on House Oversight of the House of Representatives.